aznashwan/github-autolabeler/README.md

 ## Prerequisites

-Whether used from the CLI directly by an end user, or integrated as a step within the a repository's usual GitHub workflows, the utility will require a [GitHub API Access Token]( https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28#about-tokens) to perform the querying/labelling/commenting/closing operations it will be making.
+Whether used from the CLI directly by an end user, or integrated as a step within the a repository's usual GitHub Action workflows, the utility will require a [GitHub API Access Token]( https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28#about-tokens) to perform the querying/labelling/commenting/closing operations it will be making.

 ### Personal Access Token Setup

-If intending to run the utility directly and have it impersonate or GitHub user in its automatic labelling or reply actions, we'll need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+If intending to run the utility directly and having it impersonate our GitHub user in its automatic labelling or reply actions, we'll need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)